alfy32/school/cs-5200/hw2/protocol-definition/README.md

 * GetLayout - Get Field layout.
 Includes: width, height.
 * ListAgents - Send id, and which.
 The wich is Zombies, Students, Excuses, Whines, or All.
 Get a list of the desired Agents.
 * GetResource - Get Whinig Twine From Whine or Excuse from Excuse.
 * ThrowBomb - Send valid ClockTicks and Coordinate to Field to throw bomb.
+Get who was damaged.
 * DiscussTarget - Send message to another Student.
 Include: Who and where to attack or run and direction.
 * TakeHit - Amount of Hit Points lost by agent in attack and who attacked.
 Respond with new Hit Points.